saumyashankarsinha/BMRE/README.md

 HOW TO RUN-
 	* goto Bounded_Memory_RE/Examples
 	* open terminal in Examples
-	* run python "give path of GeneratePassword.py file"
+	* run: python "give path of GeneratePassword.py file"

-Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2